mtvs/eloquent-hashids/README.md

 > Using hashids instead of integer ids in urls and list items can be more appealing and clever.
 For more information visit [hashids.org](https://hashids.org/).

 # Eloquent-Hashids [![Build Status](https://travis-ci.org/mtvs/eloquent-hashids.svg?branch=master)](https://travis-ci.org/mtvs/eloquent-hashids)

-This adds hashids to eloquent models by encoding/decoding them on the fly rather than persisting them in the database.
+This adds hashids to Laravel Eloquent models by encoding/decoding them on the fly rather than persisting them in the database.
 So no need for another database column and also higher performance by using primary keys in queries.

 Features include:

 * Generating hashids for models
-* Quering the database with hashids
+* Resloving hashids to models
 * Ability to customize hashid settings for each model
-* URL-Routing with hashids (optional)
+* Route binding with hashids (optional)

 ## Installation